Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 text
 overlay nodes
 |
 v
-ModalManager
+ModalSystem
 |
 v
 modal stack
 |
 v
 top modal
 Only the top modal defines the current modal interaction boundary.

-23. Modal Input Boundary
+Modal Input Boundary
-When a modal is active, InputManager receives the top modal as its modal root.
+When a modal is active, InputSystem receives the top modal as its modal root.

 Hit testing is then restricted to that modal subtree.